Biosemiotics

 Key concepts:

-2. the selection of variants expressing more efficient relationships in developing or evolving systems
+- The selection of variants that express more efficient relationships in developing or evolving systems.

-3. the environment perceived as a meaningful Umwelt by living systems with different sensory-motor capabilities
+- The environment is perceived as a meaningful Umwelt by living systems with different sensory-motor capabilities.

-4. organisms understood as teleological and sense-making subjects (the purpose they serve rather than the cause by which they arise)
+- Organisms are understood as teleological and sense-making subjects, defined by the purposes they serve rather than the causes by which they arise.

 Giorgi, Franco.
 ‘Life Sciences and the Natural History of Signs: Can the Origin of Life Processes Coincide with the Emergence of Semiosis?’
 In Biosemiotics and Evolution: The Natural Foundations of Meaning and Symbolism, edited by Elena Pagni and Richard Theisen Simanke, 45–64.
 Cham: Springer, 2021.